leorenis/go-samples/README.md

 # go-samples
-Tips and documentation abount golang leaning :=)
+Tips and docs about golang leaning :=)